oyeBilly/esp32_ceedling_hello_world/README.md

 Modified the esp-idf "hello world" example to demonstrate unit testing esp32 projects on a host machine using ceedling to build and run unit tests.
 Target builds for the esp32 are done separately with the ESP-IDF toolchain.

+Parts of hello world are still commented out.
+I could try getting freeRTOS includes to work OR I could just add the needed fuctions to a stub in test/support again.
+I'm too lazy to do either one right now but I think this repo effectively demonstrates adding new code to esp-idf projects and testing alongside existing esp-idf code.
+These esp-idf examples aren't really written to be good modular unit-testable code though, definitely read up on some TDD tutorials for how to do that.

 ## Pre Reqs
 1. ESP-IDF (https://github.com/espressif/esp-idf)
 2. Throw The Switch's docker image: `docker pull throwtheswitch/madsciencelab`